An Angler's Guide to Catching Florida Kingfish

-A Florida fishing expert shares his tips and tools for catching the stately king fish, also known as king mackerel.
+A Florida fishing expert shares his tips and tools for how to catch kingfish, also known as king mackerel.

-Typically weighing between five and 30 pounds, the Florida record for king fish is 90 pounds.
+Though they typically weigh between five and 30 pounds, the Florida record for kingfish is 90 pounds.
 One of this attractive species’ most notable features is its mouthful of sharp, efficient teeth.
 Anglers would be well-advised to use heavier wire or mono leader to bring a large fish boatside successfully.
-As a game fish, king mackerel are considered to be highly desirable.

-In a class by themselves, they are coveted for their impressive leaps, spins and explosive runs.
-Voracious feeders, king fish will hit live or dead baitfish as well as spoons, jigs and large fish plugs.
+King mackerel are highly desirable as a game fish, coveted for their impressive leaps, spins and explosive runs.
+Voracious feeders, kingfish will hit live or dead baitfish as well as spoons, jigs and large fish plugs.

-They can be found inshore and offshore, and are often caught right off the beach or pier.
+Kingfish can be found both inshore and offshore, and are often caught right off the beach or pier.
 They are well known for lurking along ridges and wrecks, stalking schools of smaller fish.
-Because they travel in schools, it is common for anglers to come upon a group of king fish and encounter non-stop action with multiple hook-ups.
+Because they travel in schools, it is common for anglers to come upon a group of kingfish and encounter nonstop action with multiple hook-ups.

-They can be broiled, fried, baked or even smoked.
+Kingfish are versatile for the plate; they can be broiled, fried, baked or smoked.
 Delicious to eat, consumption should be avoided by children and pregnant women due to the high mercury content of the meat.

 Anglers and fishing experts looking for more, check Florida Fishing to find everything Florida waters have to offer you.

-Also, before you set out to catch some fishes, it would be great to know how to choose fishing guides in Florida.
-Just makes sure that your fishing trip is a super duper success.
+Also, before you set out to catch some fish, it would be great to know how to choose fishing guides in Florida.